projectcalico/calico/master/getting-started/kubernetes/installation/vagrant/index.md

 ---
 title: Deploying Calico and Kubernetes on Container Linux by CoreOS using Vagrant and VirtualBox
+redirect_from: latest/getting-started/kubernetes/installation/vagrant/index
 ---

 These instructions allow you to set up a Kubernetes cluster with Calico networking using Vagrant and the [Calico CNI plugin][cni-plugin].
-This guide does not setup TLS between Kubernetes components.
+This guide does not set up TLS between Kubernetes components.

 ## 1. Deploy cluster using Vagrant